Gallipoli Puglia, Italy Travel Guide

 Experience the minimal crowds, allowing for quiet exploration of the Old Town.
 Accommodation prices are at their lowest, presenting excellent value.
 This period has an authentic local experience, focusing on history and culture rather than beach activities.

-Food & Wine Tours: May, June, September, and October are excellent for culinary experiences.
+Food & Wine Tours: May, June, September, and October are perfect for culinary experiences.
 Autumn, in particular, aligns with harvest season in some cases local produce, including grapes for wine and olives for oil.
 Nightlife: For a lively nightlife scene, visit during July and August when beach clubs and bars operate at their peak.

 Best for swimming and marine sports.